SamirMarin/basex-mod-service/README.md

-# basex-mod-service
+# basex-service
-Simple golang service that returns the basex mod of a number
+Simple golang service that returns the basex conversion from a base10 number